 When an inch or so of beet kvass liquid is left in the jar, refill with more filtered water, stir, and close the lid again and leave on the counter for 2 days more.
 Refrigerate fresh batch of beet kvass and drink as desired.

-When all the liquid is used up from the second batch, discard the beets and start the process again.
+When all the liquid is used up from the second batch, discard or compost the beets and start the process again.

 If the beet kvass is too salty for you, feel free to reduce the salt to 1/4 tablespoon for your next batch.